Most medication cannot be combined with the plant teachers.

 Psychiatric indications, such as borderline, schizophrenia and (a disposition towards) psychosis are also contraindications.

-People being treated (not of their own initiative) by a psychologist or psychiatrist must first discuss with him/her their wish to participate in a ceremony and provide a written statement of advice prior to participating in the ceremony.
+People being treated (not of their own initiative) by a psychologist or psychiatrist must first discuss with him/her their wish to participate in a ceremony and provide a written statement of advice prior to participating in the retreats.

 Anti-depressants and medication for high blood pressure are also contraindications.

 For legal reasons we never give any medical advice.

-As a preparation for attending a ceremony with us, we have some recommendations.
+As a preparation for attending a retreat with us, we have some recommendations.

-Especially when it is your first ceremony, it is wise to follow our advice.
+Especially when it is your first retreat, it is wise to follow our advice.

 When you are more “experienced”, you can feel for yourself what is needed in your preparation.

 - First of all, we have guided a lot of people over the years, and experience has shown us that slowing down your lifestyle, reducing stress, eating healthy and nutritious foods and taking good care of your needs, is the best preparation of all.
-Integrating and starting new habits beforehand, will make it much easier to continue with them after your ceremony.
+Integrating and starting new habits beforehand, will make it much easier to continue with them after the retreat.

-- Fasting for a few days before the ceremony can be helpful to become more aware of your food habits and your relationship with food.
+- Fasting for a few days before the retreat can be helpful to become more aware of your food habits and your relationship with food.
 At the same time, we are aware that you have to travel to another country for this retreat and that you also need your energy.
 So please find a good balance that works for you.
 Skipping meat, sugar and coffee for a few days can be a great start.
 Eating lots of vegetables and fruits is a welcome preparation and a nice way to find out how your system responds to this.
-The cleansing of your system is also a way of honoring the plant teacher and will provide her easier access into your body.
+The cleansing of your system is also a way of honoring the plant teachers and will provide easier access into your body.